University Hall, Brown University

-University Hall is the first and oldest building on the campus of Brown University in Providence, Rhode Island.
-Built in 1770, the building is one of only seven extant college buildings built prior to the American Revolution.
+University Hall, Brown University is the first and oldest building on the campus of Brown University in Providence, Rhode Island.
+Built in 1770, the building is one of only seven extant college buildings built in the US prior to the American Revolution.
 According to architectural historian Bryant F. Tolles Jr., the structure is "one of the genuine icons of early American collegiate architecture."

 The building occupies a central part of the university's front campus and is framed by the Van Wickle Gates.

 History

 Construction

 Built in 1770, University Hall was originally known as the College Edifice.
 The building was constructed on a piece of land that had belonged to the original Brown family ancestor and co-founder of Providence, Chad Brown (c.
 1600–1650).

 The first reference to the building was made on September 5, 1765, at the second meeting of the Corporation in Newport.
 Later meetings of the Corporation organized a building committee; among the committee's members were Stephen Hopkins and Joseph Brown.
 The plans were finalized on February 9, 1770, and on February 17 the building committee placed a notice in the Providence Gazette soliciting donations of timber and other materials.
 At the time of its construction until the construction of the First Baptist Church in 1775, University Hall was the largest building in Rhode Island.

 Prominent Newport merchant and slave trader Aaron Lopez donated timber to the effort, while Nicholas Brown, Sr. and Company led the construction.
 The workforce involved in the construction of the building was diverse, reflecting the ethnic and social admixture of colonial Providence's population.
 Slaves, free people of color, indigenous people, and white laborers—both skilled and unskilled—worked to erect the structure.

 Construction on the building began on March 26, 1770, and the roof of the structure was raised on October 13, 1770.
 Construction on the building resumed following the Revolutionary War, continuing into the 1790s.

 Morgan Edwards, described the location as "Commanding a prospect of ... an extensive country, variegated with hills and dales, woods, and plains," and was further inspired to write, "Surely, this spot was made for a seat for the Muses."

 This 1792 engraving is the first published image of Brown.
 University Hall stands on right while the President's House sits on the left.